vscode-abl/vscode-abl/README.md

 ## Requirements
 This extension requires:
 * At least one OpenEdge installation, with a developer license.
 The extension is currently tested with 11.7, 12.2 and later.
 It may or may not work with older versions.
 * Java Virtual Machine version 11: the language server is written in Java.
 It is started directly with `java` or with `$JAVA_HOME/bin/java` if the `JAVA_HOME` environment variable is set.
+It is possible to force the java executable with configuration setting `abl.langServerJavaExecutable`.

 ## Global Configuration
 OpenEdge runtimes have to be declared in VSCode configuration file.
 Open settings `(Ctrl + comma)` -> Extensions -> ABL Configuration -> Runtimes, or modify `settings.json`: